fommil/fpmortals/manuscript/wip.md

   val program: IO[String] = echo[IO]
 ~~~~~~~~

-we can assign `program` to a `val` and reuse it as the definition of the `echo`
+we can assign `program` to a `val` and reuse it as much as we like to re-run the
-program.
-It is only when we call `.interpret()` that the side effects run.
-The
+effects that it describes.
+It is only when we call `.interpret()` that the side
-`.interpret` method is only called once, in the entrypoint of the application
+effects run.
+The `.interpret` method is only called once, in the entrypoint of
+the application

 {lang="text"}
 ~~~~~~~~